-Join Sean Colins for an in-depth discussion in this video Creating a demo certificate authority, part of Understanding Secure Sockets Layer.
+Join Sean Colins for an in-depth discussion in this video Creating a demo certificate authority, part of Learning Secure Sockets Layer.

 - In chapter five we're going to cover using the OpenSSL to create at the command line a certificate authority to then create a certificate and then to sign that certificate with ourselves, that makes us a self-signed CA. We're going to enable Apache on this local system.
 This isn't even a Mac OS10 server, it's just a plain vanilla Mac and we're going to enable Apache to use SSL.
 We're going to have it use our certificate and then we're going to show you our certificate being used in a web browser.

 All of that in chapter five.
 We're going to split it into several different movies.
 So that's what you have to look forward to here.
 I'm going to start by opening up the terminal application.
 And on a Mac that's in the Utilities folder.
 You can get there by going through Applications, Utilities.
 But if you're on Linux or on Windows, just go into a command line prompt, no worries, and the first thing you're going to do is you're going to find out if you actually have OpenSSL on your system because that's really important.
 On Unix, that is the which command and that is which openssl.

 And it tells you the location of the application.
 And this is going to work for you on any variant of Unix, that's great and so there's your OpenSSL installation.
 I would like to point out however that if you are on a Mac that your SSL files are, in fact, in a different location.
 So we will now use locate to locate the openssl.cnf file and it finds it for us.
 So there we are.
 That is our location.
 I'm going to simply copy and paste.
 I'm going to type cd paste.
 And I'm now in that directory.
 And if I type ls you can see there is my openssl.cnf file.